Kaisbn/rjv/subjects/main.md

 # Technicalities
 The project structure is provided to you in the form of the project-login_l.tar.gz file.
-All your source code needs to be placed under the ${root}/src/main/java/ folder (or subfolder for packages, obviously).
+All your source code needs to be placed under the ${root}/src/main/java/ folder (or subfolders for packages, obviously).

 The build-system used by this project is maven.
-Even though you have not yet learned the use of this tool, things should be straightforward has the only difficult par - configuration - has already been done for you.
-Unless explicitly told by an assistant, do not modifiy the pom.xml file at the root of the project as it holds said configuration.
+Even though you have not yet learned the use of this tool, things should be straightforward has the only difficult part - configuration - has already been done for you.
+Unless explicitly told by an assistant, do not modify the pom.xml file at the root of the project as it holds said configuration.

-Intellij IDEA is perfectly suited to workd with maven projects.
+Intellij IDEA is perfectly suited to work with maven projects.
 As such, you should not experience any problem importing and running your project.
 Simply do as follow:

 1. File > Open

 2. Browse until you find the pom.xml file at the root of the project.
 Select and load it.

-3. After a short import time, the project should be properlty set.
+3. After a short import time, the project should be properly set.
 If asked whether you want to enable auto-import, reply that yes indeed, you wish so.

 4. Once imported, you should have a "Maven Projects" panels available on the right side of your IDE.
 Open it.